 The decline of the Fatimids

 But by the end of the 1000s, the Fatimids were not as powerful as they had been before.
-In 1098, Egypt lost Israel and parts of Lebanon and Syria to the French and English soldiers of the First Crusade, who were taking advantage of Fatimid weakness.
+In 1098, Egypt lost Israel and parts of Lebanon and Syria.
+The Fatimids lost their land to the French and English soldiers of the First Crusade, who were taking advantage of Fatimid weakness.

-In the 1100s, they lost control of Syria and Arabia, and the Fatimid caliphs had lost most of their power to their generals, the Amirs.
+In the 1100s, they lost control of Syria and Arabia, too.
+By now the Fatimid caliphs had lost most of their power to their generals, the Amirs.

 Saladin takes control of Egypt

 Learn by doing: paint a tile in an Islamic pattern